gramat-lang/specs/SYNTAX.md

 ## Comments

-It is possible to add comments in any part where a whitespace is accepted.
-The comments start with `/*` and end with `*/`, there is no way to escape the closing symbol but can contains any other character sequence.
+Comments can be added in any part where a whitespace is accepted.
+The comments start with `/*` and end with `*/`, there is no way to escape the closing symbol but it can contain any other character sequence.

 ```
 /* this is a comment */